junwang4/name-to-gender-inference/README.md

-### Predicting the likelihood of a personal name being classified as male or female.
+### A LightGBM-Based Approach to Predicting Gender Likelihood from Personal Names

 ## Installation